klazuka/Kal/README.markdown

 Release Notes
 -------------

+**July 6, 2010**

+Two big changes related to building Kal: I have made the switch to the iOS 4.0 SDK and I have refactored the project into 2 separate Xcode projects.
+There is now one project that builds a static library and another that builds an iPhone application with a sub-project dependency on the static library project.
+These changes will make it easier for me to deliver new features (EventKit example app, Retina Display support), and it will be easier for you to integrate Kal into your project.

 **March 11, 2010**

 A lot of people have emailed me asking for support for selecting and displaying an arbitrary date on the calendar.
 So today I pushed some commits that make this easy to do.
 You can specify which date should be initially selected and shown when the calendar is first created by using -[KalViewController initWithSelectedDate:].
 If you would like to programmatically switch the calendar to display the month for an arbitrary date and select that date, use -[KalViewController showAndSelectDate:].